 Water flow in a reef tank needs to be at least 20x the total water volume.

-What this means is the water moving around IN your aquarium needs to be:
+What this means is the water moving around INSIDE your aquarium needs to be:

 ___Total Flow Rate of ALL Wavemakers & Powerheads___